 The fare amount is displayed on the fare box.
 Insert bills and coins into the marked slots on the fare box.

 If you insert more than $0.25 over the required single ride fare, the extra will be loaded onto a CharlieTicket and dispensed from the fare box.

 Buses can get crowded.
-We ask customers to follow a few rules for the comfort and safety of everyone on board:
+We ask riders to follow a few rules for the comfort and safety of everyone on board:

 - Let passengers exit the bus before attempting to board, especially during rush hour.